aduffy70/Protocols/P450-Glo_CYP3A4_assay.md

 A standard curve should be generated to quantify how much light is produced by different amounts of D-luciferin.
 Make multiple dilutions from a known quantity of D-luciferin (Beetle D-luciferin, NOT provided with the kit), and react them with the Luciferin Detection Agent using the same concentrations/volumes as the experimental wells.

 A No-cell control and vehicle controls (if some cells have been treated with AFB in DMSO, for example) are needed.
-The zero D-luciferin dilution from the standard curve reactions can double as the no-cell control.

 This version of the protocol should only be used on cells.
 Non-cell-based assays need additional reagents to jump-start the proluciferin/P450 reaction.